 Cold laser therapy is not a substitute for spinal care, though it is a great addition to your wellness “tool kit”.
 The concept of the wellness “tool kit” is a helpful analogy when looking at overall health.
 Other elements of the “tool kit” include nutrition, water intake, exercise, and regular chiropractic adjustments.
 All of these work together to ensure that you’re feeling your best and able to do more of what you love.

-Here at Atlas Chiropractic of Asheville, we are committed to improving the lives of our patients through patient education.
+Here at Atlas Brain and Body, we are committed to improving the lives of our patients through patient education.
 Visit our website to learn more.
 Or, give us a call and we will be happy to help!